USTPjodie/flockmateV1/README.md

-# EnviroTrack Mobile App
+# Flockmate Mobile App

-A mobile version of the EnviroTrack poultry monitoring system built with Expo.
+A mobile version of the Flockmate poultry monitoring system built with Expo.

 ## Getting Started